-Joker is both the creation and a reflection of the oily, grimy and despairing city that Fleck and the other residents of Gotham are forced to endure day in and day out; with each cycle of decay, promised renewal and abandonment worse than the last.
-Arthur Fleck is ground under by the grey, garbage filled despair of his surroundings while the Joker is perfectly adapted to his environment; finding joy in every grimy puddle and wreaking his vengeance on a world that first conceived, then abandoned him.
-The psychotically violent clown is unsettlingly familiar as this troubled nobody is finally driven over the edge by a world of medicated conformity and vicious social stratification.
+Joker is both created by and reflected in the oily, grimy and hopeless city that Fleck and the other residents of Gotham are forced to endure day in and day out as each cycle of decay, promised renewal and abandonment is worse than the last.
+Arthur Fleck is ground under by the grey, garbage filled vista he cannot escape, while the Joker is perfectly adapted to his environment; finding joy in every grimy puddle and wreaking his vengeance on a world that first conceived and then shunned him.
+The psychotically violent clown is familiar to us all as Frankenstein's vengeful creation, re-imagined for our modern world of medicated conformity and vicious social stratification.

 Joker will be one of the most discussed and analysed movies of all time so there's no need to engage in a detailed breakdown here; although two high points really stayed with me once the credits had rolled.
-The first was Arthur Fleck infiltrating a salmon-scoffing benefit screening of Charlie Chaplin's Modern Times.
-The second was the Joker watching the works he hast wrought as he's driven through the burning city in the back of a squad car.
-With his final, cathartic act of violence broadcast live on TV, Arthur Fleck is gone and the Joker finds a strange kind of peace as he embraces his own insanity.
-At last he is at ease with himself and the destructive spasm his has brought about as Gotham's long suffering citizens vent their rage on the city and the symbols of its barbaric cultural and economic elite.
+The first was Arthur Fleck infiltrating a salmon-scoffing benefit screening of Charlie Chaplin's Modern Times, while the second was the Joker admiring the works he hast wrought as he's driven through the burning city in the back of a squad car.
+With his final, cathartic act of violence broadcast live on TV, Arthur Fleck is gone and the Joker finds a strange kind of peace as he fully embraces his own insanity.
+At last he is at ease with himself and the destructive spasm he has brought about as Gotham's long suffering citizens vent their rage on the symbols of the city's barbaric cultural and economic elite.
 At last the Joker has become so much more than a man in a mask; he is a living, breathing vessel into which a beleaguered population can pour their anger and existential rage.
 Maybe Gotham and the Joker actually need each other in order to survive.

 The archetypal power of this movie is very real and the hype is, for once, thoroughly deserved.
 Todd Phillips and Joaquin Phoenix have created something truly extraordinary by holding up a mirror to a sneering political and media establishment that openly despises the people it purports to serve, yet demands their unquestioning adoration at the same time.